CircleCI-Archived/artifactory-orb/README.md

 # orb-artifactory

-CircleCI Orb created in partnership with jFrog.
+CircleCI Orb created in partnership with JFrog.

 ## Features